lzell/AIProxySwift/README.md

 5. Submit your API key through the AIProxy dashboard for your service.
 You will get back a partial key and a service URL.

-6. Use the information from preceeding steps to craft a request to AIProxy using the top level helper `AIProxy.request`.
+6. Use the information from preceding steps to craft a request to AIProxy using the top level helper `AIProxy.request`.
 Continuing the example from above:

    ```swift